-In February 2020, the Compensation Committee approved salary increases for certain of our NEOs in order to ensure that the salaries are competitive with our Peer Group and to recognize the NEOs' increased responsibilities within the Company.
-The Compensation Committee has set 2020 base salaries for Messrs.
+Effective January 1, 2021, the Compensation Committee restored Mr. Haddad's base salary to its previous level in effect prior to the COVID-19 pandemic.
+In February 2021, the Compensation Committee approved no changes to salaries for most of our NEOs, other than Mr. Tibbetts whose salary was increased to recognize his increased responsibilities and significant contributions to the Company in 2020.
+The Compensation Committee has set 2021 base salaries for Messrs.
 Haddad, O'Hara, Apperson and Tibbetts and Ms. Hampton in the following amounts:

-Name 2020 Base Sal lary (1)
+Name 2021 Base Salary (1) (\$)

-Louis S. Haddad \$ 1,027,378
+Louis S. Haddad 1,027,378

 Michael P. O'Hara 400,000

-Shelly Hampton 325,000
+Shawn J. Tibbetts 400,000

 Eric E. Apperson 375,000

-Shawn Tibbetts 350,000
+Shelly Hampton 325,000

-(1) Does not reflect the 3% increase in base salary effective for all employees in September of each year.
+$^{(1)}$ Does not reflect the 3% increase in base salary effective for all employees in September of each year.

-2020 STIP
+2021 STIP

-In February 2020, the Compensation Committee approved our 2020 short-term incentive program (the "2020 STIP").
-The 2020 STIP is substantially similar to the 2019 STIP.
-Like the 2019 STIP, the 2020 STIP provides opportunities for our NEOs to earn both cash and restricted stock awards based on both quantitative and qualitative factors established by the Compensation Committee.
+In February 2021, the Compensation Committee approved our 2021 short-term incentive program (the "2021 STIP").
+The 2021 STIP is a formulaic program with awards based on pre-defined quantitative and qualitative performance metrics established by the Compensation Committee.
+Like the 2020 STIP, the 2021 STIP provides opportunities for our NEOs to earn both cash and restricted stock awards.

-In establishing the 2020 STIP, the Compensation Committee approved each NEO's threshold, target and maximum opportunity for both the cash and restricted stock awards of the 2020 STIP, as set forth below.
+In establishing the 2021 STIP, the Compensation Committee approved each NEO's threshold, target and maximum opportunity for both the cash and restricted stock awards under the 2021 STIP, as set forth below.
+For 2021, target STIP payouts remain flat as compared to 2020, and maximum STIP opportunities were increased from 125% of target to 135% of target to provide balanced leverage at "threshold" and "maximum" payouts and to align more with market practice at peer companies.